eng-abdelrahman-sharaf/canvas/README.md

 **A feature-rich canvas painting application built with React.**

-This web app utilizes React for a dynamic user interface and leverages Figma for prototyping a responsive design that adapts seamlessly across various devices.
+This web app utilizes React for a dynamic user interface and leverages Figma to prototype a responsive design that adapts seamlessly across various devices.

 ## Key Technologies